-A company should think about a multi-level protection strategy that should include intrusion prevention system and threat management.
+A company should think about a multi-level protection strategy that should include intrusion prevention systems and threat management.
 DDoS defense techniques include VPN, firewall, anti-spam, content filtration, load balancing.
-The strategy consists of finding traffic discrepancies and block them with higher accuracy.
-To avail of DDoS mitigation service, you can use a pay-per-use base model available with cloud-based solution providers.
+The strategy consists of finding traffic discrepancies and blocking them with higher accuracy.
+To avail of the DDoS mitigation service, you can use a pay-per-use base model available with cloud-based solution providers.
 It is necessary to update infrastructure and install updated software to avert potential attacks.

 DDoS protection service can be outsourced to a cloud-based service provider that could bring fewer advantages.
 The cloud can offer a significant amount of bandwidth besides resources.
 Rising DDoS attacks compel organizations to think about virtual cloud leverage.
 The cloud covers a wide area of resources.
 Even cloud-based apps can absorb lousy traffic before it gets to the targeted destination.